aicwebtech/Bible-SuperSearch-Client-dev-enyo/readme.md

 This repository contains the raw development code for the Bible SuperSearch UI, written using the [Enyo](http://enyojs.com) JavaScript framework.

+This is used for all official Bible SuperSearch Clients:
+* Universal Client
+* WordPress Plugin

 Requirements: Node, npm

 Must install the Enyo dev tools: